Where can I find information on networks if my doctor isn't contracted with my current network any longer?

 If your spouse has medical coverage through Sandia when you pass away, then he or she will be able to continue coverage as a surviving spouse.
 If your spouse does not have medical coverage through Sandia at the time of your passing, he or she will not be able to enroll in medical coverage through Sandia.

-If at the time of your passing your spouse is enrolled in the Sandia Dental Plan, your spouse will be offered COBRA for dental coverage.
-If the surviving spouse does not elect COBRA for dental then coverage will be lost.
-Dental coverage is only available to surviving spouses through the duration of COBRA.
-Once COBRA coverage ends, then dental coverage is no longer available.
+If at the time of your passing your spouse is enrolled in the Sandia Dental Plan, your spouse can continue dental coverage.
+Once the coverage is terminated, surviving spouses can not re-enroll.

 My spouse and I are both retirees of Sandia.
 What happens if I die?
 Does my spouse retain dental coverage?
 What happens with medical?

 Do I contact Sandia to make changes to my coverage, address or to remove a dependent?

 Who do I contact regarding the payment of my monthly premium?

 How would it work if I am Medicare-eligible and my spouse is not?